Updated – Jan/2021

 No matter how much prepared you feel for your breastfeeding journey, many women struggle to breastfeed their babies.

-Among the common breastfeeding problems of why your little one is struggling with breastfeeding could be “flat nipples”, making it challenging for baby to get firm grasp.
-This may result in baby not getting enough milk because of baby’s poor latch on.
-Consequently, decrease in milk production and in turn, baby losing interest at the breast.
+Among the common breastfeeding problems of why your little one is struggling with breastfeeding could be “flat nipples”, making it challenging for the baby to get a firm grasp.
+This may result in the baby not getting enough milk because of the baby’s poor latch on.
+Consequently, decrease in milk production, and in turn, the baby loses interest at the breast.

 Worry not, mama!
 The good news is that with a little extra care and patience, mamas with flat nipples can also breastfeed just fine.